kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 upon the app server and update the [Cloudformation to use AWS Linux ECS](https://github.com/kaihendry/bank-go/blob/master/aws/cloudformation.yml).
-Note that I hard coded the IP address of the database, so you need to change that if you are reproducing results yourself.
+Note that I hard coded the IP address of the database, so you need to change that when you are reproducing results yourself.

 I setup my ssh public key like so: